 A. Short-term potential – HEFA is the only viable solution

 The only option for short-term deployment uses the HEFA technology (Hydrotreated Esters and Fatty Acids).
 This conversion technology is already used at commercial scale and is approved by ASTM American Society for Testing and Materials, https://www.astm.org/ for use in commercial aviation up to a 50% blend with fossil kerosene.
 Although all other ASTM approved sustainable aviation fuels have already been certified, their conversion technology is not yet mature enough to produce it on a large commercial scale.

 The International Civil Aviation Organisation (ICAO) is working on sustainability standards to recognise feedstocks produced through low ILUC land management practices.
-Some of these methods, for example cover crops, yield improvements, and the use of degraded lands, can increase soil carbon.
+Some of these methods, for example, cover crops, yield improvements, and the use of degraded lands can increase soil carbon.
 The EU could take a leadership position in developing low ILUC feedstock in Europe, prioritising wastes with high-emission end-of-life uses to avoid disrupting carbon sinks.
-This offers a great opportunity to increase production capacity in short notice, deliver affordable fuels, whilst creating green jobs and growth.
+This offers a great opportunity to increase production capacity on short notice and deliver affordable fuels, whilst creating green jobs and growth.

 Where biomass is used as feedstock, specific attention should be given to the technology development, because of each individual feedstock’s specific characteristics.
 The biological structure of various biomaterials differs significantly depending on the region of origin.
 This requires different catalysts and enzymes to break down these products into usable building blocks, enabling the production of SAFs.